|Gordon Stanley next to the Stanley-Miller Cabin in 1939 with two hikers. Photo by J.R. Minnich.|

 Back in 1915, while scrambling along the ledges above the Narrows of the East Fork, Gordon Stanley and Ben Miller discovered promising quartz veins, and promptly filed seven claims.
 Eventually twelve claims were patented, extending one half mile along the cliff wall.
 Stanley worked the mine, while Miller built an incredibly precarious trail, known as the Wetwater Trail, that crossed a near-vertical wall above the Narrows.
 The trail was three feet wide and relatively safe - provided you didn't look down to the floor of the East Fork, 300 feet straight down.

 |Much of Iron Mountain is made up of crumbling slate.
 Hidden behind this outcropping is Mt.
 Baden Powell.|

 At one point on the Wetwater Trail there was a spot where water seeped from the rockface onto the pathway.
 This area seemed to terrorize the pack mules.
 While loaded with supplies for the mine, they often refused to pass this point and tried to turn around.
 You can imagine how dangerous this must have been.
-Eventually however, via this trail, equipment to build the cabin and a small ball mill were packed in.
+Eventually however, via this trail, equipment to build the cabin and a small ball mill was packed in.
 The ball mill and remnants of the cabin are still there, clinging to the rock face.
 At one time there was also a trail that connected the Stanley-Miller Mine to the Allison Mine, located on the southwestern side of the mountain.
 I have never found a trace of it.